biocatchltd/heksher-py/docs/clients.rst

         or the value may be a collection of strings, in which case the context feature will be tracked with all of the strings as its value.
 Alternatively, a value may be the constant :data:`TRACK_ALL`, in which case all values of the context feature will be tracked.

+    .. method:: on_update_error(exc: Exception)->None

+        Called when an error occurs during a rule update.
+Override this method to add special error handling.

+        :param exc: The exception that occurred.

+    .. method:: on_update_ok()->None

+        Called when a rule update completed successfully (including when no change is necessary).
+        Override this method to add a callback on successful updates.

 .. class:: ThreadHeksherClient(service_url: str, update_interval: int,\